 Don’t worry if you realise you’ve set your reserve a bit too high, you can still negotiate with a buyer after the auction.

 How do I set the guide price?

-Your auctioneer will help you with this – it’s the price that the public is allowed to know and you can use it to lure buyers in.
-It’s just an idea of what the house is worth, so even if you put it lower than the reserve you won’t have to accept it.
+Your auctioneer will help you set the guide price.
+It is the price that the public is allowed to know and you can use it to lure buyers in.
+It’s just an idea of what the house is worth, so even if you put the guide price lower than the reserve, you won’t have to accept it.

 What else should I do before auction?

 The auction house should be doing their best to market your property but never trust your agents to do all the work for you.
 If the right kind of buyers aren’t in the room on the day you could lose out.